elementalcollision/GraphMemory-IDE/README.md

 ## 🔗 External Resources

-- **[Condon Python](https://github.com/exaloop/codon)** - High-performance Python compiler used for performance optimization in this project
+- **[Codon Python](https://github.com/exaloop/codon)** - High-performance Python compiler used for performance optimization in this project